jrnickell/smash-up-die-nasty/Constitution.md

 second round, etc. Owners may trade their entire core draft position with another owner, if desired, after the order is set.

-Starting with the second season, rookie draft picks will be awarded based on each team's regular season record.
-The last placed team will receive the first pick in each round, etc. The draft will be a traditional NFL style draft, where the order is set and followed in each round (not a snake draft).
-Each team is awarded a selection in each of four rounds based on their record.
+Starting with the second season, rookie draft picks will be awarded based on playoff finish for playoff teams.
+Non-playoff teams will be ordered according to "least potential points".
+So, the team that had the actual worst players rostered will receive the first overall pick, and so on.
+The draft will be a traditional NFL style draft, where the order is set and followed in each round (not a snake draft).
+Each team is awarded a selection in each of four rounds.
 Exceptions include league sanctions and compensatory picks, which may be added or removed at the discretion of the league commissioner-committee.

 Trading core draft picks, players, and future draft picks is allowed during the draft.
 Picks for the 2019 rookie draft will be available to be drafted during the core draft.
 For example, instead of picking a player during a selection of